jnew00/Holocron/README.md

 Keep your knowledge safe, your tasks organized, and your thoughts encrypted.
 The holocron is your ally in the eternal quest for productivity and wisdom.

 ---

-**Built with ❤️ and the Force**

-For issues, questions, or holocron wisdom, open an issue on GitHub.